mmrahneshin/mmrahneshin.github.io/content/authors/admin/_index.md

     summary: |2-
       Responsibilities include:
       - Built and styled a messenger application using Vanilla JavaScript
-      - Collaborated with team members to improve frontend functionality and user experience
+      - Collaborated with team members to improve frontend performance and user experience
-      - Applied modular design and clean coding practices for maintainability
+      - Utilized modular design and clean coding techniques for maintainability